tc39/proposal-canonical-tz/README.md

 Note that these spec text changes would likely go into `AvailableTimeZoneIdentifiers` (the only implementation-defined AO related to TZDB identifiers) and would be removed from their current home in `GetCanonicalTimeZoneName`.

-## Out-of-date canonicalizations in V8/WebKit
+## Fix out-of-date canonicalizations in V8/WebKit

 The list below shows 13 Links which have been superseded in IANA and Firefox, but still canonicalize to the "old" identifier in CLDR (and hence ICU and therefore V8 and WebKit).